Buddhist and Pali University of Sri Lanka: Objectives

-The objectives that were fundamental to the establishment of the university in the Buddhist and Pali University of Sri Lanka Act No. 74 of 1981 as amended by the Buddhist and Pali University of Sri Lanka Act No. 37 of 1995:
+The objectives that were fundamental to the establishment of the university are in the Buddhist and Pali University of Sri Lanka Act No. 74 of 1981, as amended by the Buddhist and Pali University of Sri Lanka Act No. 37 of 1995:

 The training of savants in the Buddhist Doctrine and Discipline for the purpose of the dissemination of Buddhism and nurturing of Buddhist missionary activities in Sri Lanka and abroad.

 The promotion of the study of the Pali Language, Buddhist Culture and Buddhist Philosophy in Sri Lanka and abroad, and the enhancement of those studies as befitting the modern world trends.

 (a) The training of the student monks and the lay male students to teach Buddhism and Pali Language in the Pirivenas, Schools and in similar institutions.

 (b) The provision of facilities to maintain and promote courtesy and civility and mental discipline among the student monks and the lay male students.

 (c) Any other matter connected with or ancillary to the above objectives.

 The objective of establishing this university is not merely offering degree programmes as it is done in any other national university.
 This is an institution that has been established, to achieve the aims of disseminating Dhamma in Sri Lanka and throughout the world, to promote the study of Dhamma and Discipline (Vinaya), to provide facilities for monk students and lay students in pirivenas, schools and other such institutions, teaching pali language and it is also expected to assist the monk students.

 The subject stream of this university is confined to Buddhist Philosophy, Buddhist Culture, Archaeology, Religious Studies and Comparative Philosophy, Pali, Sanskrit, English and Sinhala.
 Pali and Buddhist Philosophy or Buddhist Culture is compulsory.

 The priority is given to Buddhist monks when selecting students as this is an institution established to uplift, especially, Pali Language studies and Buddhist Studies.